The Law Library has twelve study rooms available for Law students to reserve for private study, virtual interviews, and small-group collaborations.

 What equipment is available in the study rooms?

-Most rooms have a whiteboard, and all rooms have a podium except for 5350.
+Most rooms have a whiteboard and a podium except for 5350, 3370, 2370, 2376, and 2378.
 Three rooms (2384, 3335, 3339) each also have a monitor with an HDMI cord that can be connected to a personal laptop.

 Please contact the Law School Media & AV Services if you need additional equipment in a study room.